Ryo-N7/Ryo-N7.github.io/_posts/2018-04-30-bulletchartr-package-experience.md

 tags: [r-packages, data-viz, bulletchartr]
 ---

-I haven't been able to make a blog post in a while (my blog post on cherry blossoms earlier this month was more of a big update)!
-Since my last [post](https://ryo-n7.github.io/2018-01-12-japan-postwar-economic-recovery/) I: moved back to Tokyo, went to the RStudio Conference in San Diego , AND started my data analyst/viz internship at ACDI/VOCA!
+I haven't been able to make a blog post in a while (my blog post on [cherry blossoms](https://ryo-n7.github.io/2018-04-02-sakura-surprise/) earlier this month was more of a big update)!
+Since my last [post](https://ryo-n7.github.io/2018-01-12-japan-postwar-economic-recovery/) I: moved back to Tokyo, went to the [RStudio Conference](https://www.rstudio.com/resources/videos/rstudioconf-2018-talks/) in San Diego, AND started my data analyst/viz internship at ACDI/VOCA!
 As part of my internship, I was tasked with creating a package for visualizing KPIs with [bullet charts](https://www.perceptualedge.com/articles/misc/Bullet_Graph_Design_Spec.pIndicatorData).
 Working with my supervisor, [Amit Kohli](http://amitkohli.com/) we developed `bulletchartr`, based off of the ephemeral `ggplot2`, which allows one to create different versions of bullet charts with either a R data frame or Excel file input!
 You can read the intro article [here](http://www.acdivoca.org/2018/03/introducing-the-monitoring-and-evaluation-bullet-chart/) and/or check out the Git Hub repo [here](https://github.com/ACDIVOCATech/bulletchartr)!
 Here's a look at one of the bullet charts that you can make with `bullet_chart()`:

 ![](https://i.imgur.com/8FrfaRW.png)